Grand Canyon capped its fourth weekend of play with a 4-0 win over Eastern Illinois on Sunday, giving the Lopes a nation-best record of 22-0.

 Freshman second baseman

-Raegan Holtorf picked up her middle infield partner with a two-out double of her own down the left field line, plating Wilkinson.
+Raegan Holtorf picked up her middle infield partner with a two-out double down the left-field line, plating Wilkinson.

 Grand Canyon now stands as one of three teams in the country with an undefeated record through four weeks of play.
-North Carolina dropped the third game of their series with Boston College, bringing the list to three.
-Top-ranked Tennessee and 7th-ranked Alabama remain with GCU as the remaining perfects.
+North Carolina dropped the third game of its series with Boston College, reducing the list to GCU, top-ranked Tennessee (19-0) and seventh-ranked Alabama (20-0).

-The Lopes finally hit the road next weekend, with five games in San Diego, both on the campuses of San Diego and San Diego State.Â
+The Lopes finally hit the road next weekend, with five games in San Diego on the campuses of San Diego and San Diego State.Â

 GCU will face Notre Dame twice, play Princeton and have rematches with San Diego and Wisconsin on deck.

-"We have proved we can win at home," finished Hays.
+"We have proven we can win at home," Hays said.
 "Now we want to go prove we can win on the road.
 This is a young team in some ways, so this is a great opportunity to cut our teeth and learn new things about this roster before conference play."

-The No. 25 ranked Lopes will await the national rankings that release Tuesday to see if their fourth-consecutive undefeated weekend earned them enough votes to move up in the polls.
+No. 25 GCU will await the national rankings' Tuesday update to see if its fourth consecutive undefeated weekend earned enough votes to move up in the polls.

 Â